Education in India

 AMIE introduce non-formal engineering education Programme, successful completion of which is recognized as equivalent to a degree in engineering by the government of India, the union public service commission, state governments and public/ private sector organizations.

-2. The second option is that the engineering aspirant can opt for 10+2 followed by admission in the degree collage.
+The second option is that the engineering aspirant can opt for 10+2 followed by the admission in the degree college.

-To be eligible for joining a Degree course in Engineering one should be 10+2 Class pass or appeared in Non-Medical stream with Physics, Chemistry and Mathematics as main subjects with minimum of 60% marks in PCM for most of the prestigious collages.
+To be eligible for joining a Degree course in engineering one should be 10+2 Class pass or appeared in a Non-Medical stream with Physics, Chemistry and Mathematics as main subjects with a minimum of 60% marks in PCM for most of the prestigious colleges.

 Step 1

-Eligible candidates have to appear in the entrance tests conducted by various state universities (like Delhi CEE by Delhi University etc.) of the state, Central Govt Organizations like AIEEE and independent institution (like IIT-JEE by IIT’s , BITS Pilani etc) present at various places in the India.
-Candidate get admission into these collages for four year degree Programme according to their merit in the examination taken and stream of their interest as selected by them.
+Eligible candidates have to appear in the entrance tests conducted by various state universities (like Delhi CEE by Delhi University etc.) of the state, Central Govt Organizations like Joint Entrance Exam (Maina) and independent institution (like IIT-JEE by IIT ’s, BITS Pilani etc) present at various places in India.
+Candidate gets admission into these colleges for four-year degree Programme according to their merit in the examination taken and a stream of their interest as selected by them.

 Step 2